SathvikPN/flowrite/README.md

 # Flowrite
-call it 'you'prep or 'up'rep, a simple website to log your repetition of ritual be it reading, gymming or anything per se
+Flowrite is a minimalist distraction free write space perfect for your first draft.
+Not an editor, rather a clean write space focussed on bringout out your thoughts into words.

 TODO:

-- rename repo to Flowrite
+- rename repo to Flowrite (done)
-- focus area: login option. user view login v/s logout, saving write to DB and pretty display at shelf (DONE, pretty display TBD)
+- focus area: login option. user view login v/s logout, saving write to DB and pretty display at shelf (DONE)
-- rate limiting the requests
+- rate limiting the requests (done)
-- explore logging utils (TBD file based)
+- explore logging utils (review)
 - add ambient music for focussed writing (play selected non-lyrical music, a cat companion animation watching, small element at bottom right)  [enhancement]
-- rewrite pitch deck to highlight this is not finishing editor but a starting scratchpad [review]
+- rewrite pitch deck to highlight this is not finishing editor but a starting scratchpad (done)
-- decide landing page, land on pitch or direct write page and show value [TBD]
+- decide landing page, land on pitch or direct write page and show value (done)
 - unauthenticated user visit shelf, friendly error page OR show samples of how his shelf might look (DONE, route to login)

 - learn about PRAGMA statements. got db lock error which resolved using db context.
-- pagination and offset when huge number of posts are saved.
+- pagination and offset when huge number of posts are saved. (review)

 # SQLite Database Files Explained